Oct 7, 2022, 6:49:19 AM CDT Jul 3, 2024, 6:05:04 PM CDT

 Teacher helping student Teacher helping student

 When your child has attention deficit hyperactivity disorder (ADHD), they may have a hard time paying attention, staying on task and demonstrating organizational and social skills – all things that can make an environment like school challenging.
-However, parents, teachers and school administrators can work together to create a positive learning environment for kids with ADHD.
+However, parents, teachers and school administrators can work together to support kids with ADHD in school.

-"It's so important that everyone involved is willing to compromise and stay positive," says Ashley Hurse, Manager of School Services at Children's Health℠.
-"For every child, there will be accommodations and activities that are not successful, but parents can work with teachers and the school to find new things to help their child succeed in school."
+"It's so important that everyone involved is willing to be openminded and stay positive," says Ashley Hurse, Manager of School Services at Children's Health℠.
+"For every child, there will be accommodations that are not successful, but parents can work with teachers and the school to find new things to help their child succeed in school."

 Here are some tips to learn more about how to help your child with ADHD be successful in school.